jointogetherhq/jointogether.online/index-update.markdown

 <figure class="quote neu">
   <img class="avatar" src="/assets/images/people/scarlet-harris.jpg" alt="">

-  <blockquote>There's been a 60% improvement in completion rates for our online join.
-We couldn't be happier.</blockquote>
+  <blockquote>We’ve seen a 60% improvement in completion rates for people joining the NEU online</blockquote>
   <figcaption>Scarlet Harris, Recruitment and Retention Strategy Manager, <a href="https://neu.org.uk">NEU</a></figcaption>
 </figure>

 <!-- Talk a bit about being user and user-experience focused -->
 How do we achieve this?
 The **Join** platform delivers frictionless forms that are crafted to guide applicants to completion with minimal effort – while still capturing all the essential information your union needs:

 - **Conditional questions** – tailor the journey to each applicant with branching logic